 This information helps them identify the ones whose billable utilization rates are sub-optimal and proactively mobilize them from non-billable to billable opportunities wherever feasible.
 They can also bring forward various projects’ timelines to make the people on the bench billable and maximize productive resource utilization.

 Resource managers often tend to book high-performing accounting consultants on multiple projects.
-In this process, these resources are booked beyond their capacity, and their schedules are stretched thin.
+These resources are booked beyond their capacity, and their schedules are stretched thin during this process.

 If not checked at the right time, continuous overallocation of work results in these consultants’ burnout.
 In the long run, they may decide to leave the organization, causing unplanned attrition.